 When such a case is flagged, the DSL is required to alert the Safeguarding Governor in writing, giving a brief overview of the case within two hours of being informed.
-The DSL will then consult with the WCC Safeguarding Lead, within 24h, who will advise on next steps regarding the investigation of the case.
-This meeting, less than 24h after the case being flagged, will mark the beginning of the 48hr period at the end of which, an initial report for the Safeguarding Governor will be produced ie no later than 72h/3days after the initial flagging.
+The DSL will then consult with the WCC Safeguarding Lead within 24h, who will advise on next steps regarding the case's investigation.
+This meeting, less than 24h after the case being flagged, will mark the beginning of the 48hr period at the end of which, an initial report for the Safeguarding Governor will be produced i.e. no later than 72h/3days after the initial flagging.